Lean Healthcare Transformation Initiative

 About the Program

-The Lean Healthcare Transformation Initiative (LHTI) got underway in 2015 when Purdue Healthcare Advisors (PHA) recruited 15 Indiana Critical Access Hospitals and Rural Hospitals and began to work with them to identify areas of “waste” or inefficiencies, and to eliminate anything that did not add value for patients.
-The intent of the grant work was to develop lean thinking within the organizations by applying PHA's Lean First methodology.
-Program Year 1 provided a foundation for improvement management and introduced improvement events; Program Year 2 utilized value stream analysis and strategic planning for a systematic approach to improvement; and Program Year 3 introduced the tools of Lean Leadership and Lean Daily Improvement (LDI).
+Since 2015, the Lean Healthcare Transformation Initiative (LHTI) has worked with Indiana Critical Access Hospitals (CAHs), Rural Hospitals (RHs), Behavioral Health Organizations (BHOs) and Rural Health Clinics (RHCs) to identify areas of “waste” or inefficiencies, and to eliminate anything that did not add value for patients.
+The intent of this state-funded grant is to develop lean thinking within the organizations by applying PHA's Lean First methodology.
+Program Year 1 provides a foundation for improvement management and introduced improvement events; Program Year 2 utilizes value stream analysis and strategic planning for a systematic approach to improvement; and Program Year 3 introduces the tools of Lean Leadership and Lean Daily Improvement (LDI).

-Extended funding for Cohort 1 and formation of new cohort
+Extended funding for Cohort 1 and formation of Cohorts 2 and 3

 At the end of the third year, the Indiana State Office of Rural Health (INSORH) Program extended LHTI grant funding for Cohort 1 to a fourth year to help several participants stand up their own Certified Lean Office.
 At the end of the fourth year, a sustainment plan was negotiated with INSORH to reserve a designated pool of funds to support Certified Lean Offices by offering preferential access to ongoing training in order to sustain a pipeline of certified lean expertise.
-Additional funding from INSORH allowed for the formation of a second LHTI cohort of five organizations in 2018 with the aim of making operational their own internal lean offices.
-Eligibility to participate in this cohort was opened up to behavioral health organizations.
-Cohort 2 is working on Program Year 2 in 2019-2020.
+In 2018, additional funding from INSORH allowed for the formation of a second cohort of five organizations with the aim of making operational their own internal lean offices.
+Eligibility to participate in this cohort was opened up to BHOs.
+In 2020, PHA began recruiting RHs and RHCs to participate in Cohort 3.
+Apply here.

 First Cohort in Review